Mifuko is a member of WFTO and we work in accordance with Fair Trade principles.

 Mifuko´s long-term relationships with the artisans are based on trust and mutual respect, which supports the development and growth of co-operation.
 Mifuko maintains active communication with artisan partners.
 Mifuko protects the cultural identity of the artisans.
 By creating demand Mifuko promotes traditional skills and supports passing these skills on to younger generations.

 Mifuko creates financial security for the artisans.

 Mifuko buys products at a fair trade price, which is settled in mutual understanding with artisan producers.
 The artisans are paid a higher price for a Mifuko Kiondo basket than they would earn by selling similar baskets at a local marketplace.
 Mifuko pays for the products by piece.
 In 2015 Mifuko changed the plastic material and its supplier and now provides the artisans with the material directly.
-Due to this change the profits of the artisans increased, because they now buy the material at a lower price than previously, but the price of a Kiondo was kept the same.
+Due to this change the profits of the artisans increased, because they now buy the material at a lower price than previously, but the price of a Kiondo products was kept the same.

-Access to finance can be a challenge for rural artisans and it is particularly important that they always receive their payments on time.
-Mifuko pays 50% for the work in advance and 50% afterwards using M-Pesa, a Kenyan mobile-phone based money transfer system.
+Access to funds can be a challenge for rural artisans and it is particularly important that they always receive their payments on time.
+Mifuko pays 50% for the work in advance and 50% after delivery using M-Pesa, a Kenyan mobile-phone based money transfer system.
 Mifuko pays the transaction fees.
 M-Pesa allows users to have deposits on their cell phones and either transfer it on to a bank account, send it to another M-Pesa user or draw cash at local M-Pesa kiosks, which are common throughout Kenya.
 To the artisans using M-Pesa as a payment method is much more flexible and practical than a money transfer to a bank.
 Less than 10 % of Kenyans have a bank account.
 Also, Mifuko´s basket makers´nearest bank is located in Machakos town and requires an all-day trip.

 5. Ensuring no Child Labour and Forced Labour